I know you've got a lot going on, but I just had to drop in and say thanks. So much about you has made me unbelievably happy lately.

 And, yea, I know - I smack talked our elected leaders for the better part of 10 years, but I'm over it.
 I'm being the Change.

-st few years) people who hadn't quite remembered my name would call me "Kansas."
+Dial that down a notch, and all over America (as some point in the last few years) people who hadn't quite remembered my name would call me "Kansas."
 I'm fine with that.
 Kansas is big and generally nice and chill.
 Sadly, also a little judged by the whole uptight, haaaaard right conservative way it shows up on the radar.
 I'm okay with that only because I know that is no real indication of my team.

-(Kansas being that team - in case I
+(Kansas being that team - in case I lost you.)

 Look even closer and I'm a musician, an artist and a writer.
 Oh yea.
 This could be one of my most favorite places to belong, seriously.
 This is one huge and constantly growing group of good, alive, diverse, stimulating, over-caffeinated and outside the box people.